engfelipeviana/engfelipeviana/README.md

 - 🎯 I enjoy solving real-world problems with data and code
 - 🎙️ I'm exploring content creation on AI and data for business
-- 🎯 Goal for 2025: Merge ML + Cloud + Optimization in impactful projects

 ---